shadow-robot/sr_tools/sr_hand_health_report/README.md

 This step is necessary in order to be able to upload and download results to AWS.

 To get the AWS Access Key you need to install your container by running the following command:
+**N.B.
+This command will overwrite your current container if you have one, if you don't want that to happen, add the name tag to this command.
+E.g. name=my_new_container**:
 ```
 bash <(curl -Ls bit.ly/run-aurora) docker_deploy --read-secure customer_key use_aws=true product=hand_e ethercat_interface=enp5s0 config_branch=demohand_D nvidia_docker=true reinstall=true tag=melodic-release image=shadowrobot/dexterous-hand
 ```

 During installation you will be prompted for a AWS customer key.
 This key can be retrieved from [here](http://10.5.1.13/mediawiki/index.php/Customer_Keys_for_uploading_ROS_Logs), copy and paste one from the Table of Customer Keys.

+If you can't open the link contact the software team at software@shadowrobot.com.

 If you already have a container installed which does not contain an AWS key, retrieve one of the keys from the link above and within your container run the following command: